-Serving over 2,600 children and families annually, we are devoted to the wellbeing of children in all walks of life.
+Serving on average 2,800 children, women and families, annually, we are devoted to the well-being of children in all walks of life.
 By providing access to a safe home and family life, health of mind and body, children, adults and families can achieve their greatest potential.
 It is with these supports that our most vulnerable citizens can make contributions that have a positive impact in our communities.
-Methodist Services provides life enriching services to children, adults and families as they face the challenges of limited resources, increased poverty and homelessness, disability, inequities in education and behavioral health services.
+Methodist Services provides life-enriching services to children, adults and families as they face the challenges of limited resources, increased poverty and homelessness, disability, inequities in education and behavioral health services.
 Quality services provided include housing, child care, education programs, permanence in families, mental health services and nutrition programs.

 Methodist Home for Children arose from the sensitivity of women in Philadelphia to meet the needs of children orphaned as a result of the Civil War.
 Mrs. Ellen Simpson, wife of Bishop Matthew Simpson, issued a call to the women of the church to organize a charity to provide for the needy orphans.
 The property and buildings that comprise our Main Campus were a generous gift from Colonel Joseph Bennett in 1879.
 The diversity of programs offered by Methodist today reflects the changing needs of individuals, children and families in our community.
 Methodist Services provides the essentials for living and the social, emotional, psychological and educational supports that allow individuals, children and families to achieve their greatest potential.
 Although our services have changed, our commitment to strengthening families and producing the next generation of leaders has remained central to our mission.

 Giving a hope and a future